Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-In Model-III planetary seeds are assumed to have only formed in the innermost, rocky regions of the disk (see Table \ref{tab:model}).
-By testing this extreme scenario, our goal is not only to inspect the final masses of the planets in function of the pebble flux but also to study how the initial distribution of planetary embryos may impact the final planet compositions.
-Note that all our simulations of Model-I and Model-II failed to grow and deliver rocky planetary embryos to the disk inner edge.
-We naively expect this to be more easily achieved if the initial distribution of planetary embryos is restricted to the region inside the snowline.
+In Model III we test an extreme scenario in which planetary seeds are assumed to have only formed in the innermost rocky regions of the disk (see Table \ref{tab:model}).
+Our goal is not only to inspect the final masses of the planets as a function of the pebble flux but also to study how the initial distribution of planetary embryos may impact the final planet compositions.
+We note that all our simulations of Models I and II failed to grow and deliver rocky planetary embryos to the disk inner edge.
+We naively expect this to be more easily achieved if the initial distribution of planetary embryos is restricted to the region inside the snow line.